muhammetsait/muhammetsait.com/content/articles/new-in-es2021.md

 console.log(p.replaceAll('we', 'they'));
 // expected output: "Almost before they knew it, they had left the ground."

-// global flag (g) id required when calling replaceAll with regex
+// global flag (g) is required when calling replaceAll with regex
 // ignore case flag (i) is also used in this example const regex = /a/ig;
 p.replaceAll(regex, (a, b, c) => {console.log(a, b);})